Tips for helping a tree that looks sick or unhealthy

 Scab

-Description: Scab-causing fungi are favored by cool, wet weather and the risk of infection is greatest in the spring, during periods of rapid leaf and fruit growth.
-Apple trees, crabapple trees and pear trees are particularly affected.
-The disease is characterized by the appearance of numerous circular lesions (scabs) on leaves and fruits.
-Severe infection can cause severe defoliation and greatly reduce fruit quality.
+Description: Scab-causing fungi like cool, wet weather and the risk of infection is greatest in the spring, during periods of rapid leaf and fruit growth.
+Apple trees, crab apple trees and pear trees are especially at risk.
+Scab is characterized by the appearance of numerous circular lesions (scabs) on leaves and fruit.
+Seriously infected trees can suffer severe defoliation and significantly reduced fruit quality.

-Scouting: Inspect foliage regularly beginning in early spring.
-In a tree affected by scab, small circular, olive-coloured, velvety-looking spots appear first.
-At a more advanced stage, the lesions turn black and slightly raised.
+Detection: Inspect foliage regularly beginning in early spring.
+The first sign of a tree affected by scab is the appearance of small circular, olive-coloured, velvety-looking spots.
+At a more advanced stage, these spots turn black and become slightly raised.
 Heavily infected leaves may turn yellow and drop prematurely.

-Scab can also cause spots, cankers (sores) and kill young twigs, especially on pear.
+Scab can also cause spots and cankers (sores) and kill young twigs, especially on pear trees.

-Early infection can cause young growing fruit to drop or distort (tissue does not develop at the spots).
-Late infection marks mature fruits with corky scabs, similar to those on the foliage.
+Early infection can cause young fruit to drop or become distorted (as the flesh does not develop under the spots).
+At an advanced stage, scab leaves corky scabs on mature fruit that are similar to those on the foliage.

-Preventive measures: Maintain the vigor of the trees by irrigating them regularly and particularly in times of drought.
-Avoid drastic pruning and excessive nitrogen fertilizers which encourage the rapid growth of tender shoots that are more vulnerable to infection.
+Preventive measures: Keep trees healthy by watering them regularly, particularly in times of drought.
+Avoid drastic pruning and fertilizers that are high in nitrogen, which encourage the rapid growth of tender shoots that are more vulnerable to infection.

-Physical Control: Pick up and discard infected leaves and fruit as they fall to the ground.
-Never compost infected plant debris.
+Practical measures: Pick up and discard infected leaves and fruit as they fall to the ground.
+Never compost diseased plant debris.

-Chemical control: In case of severe infection there or in previous years, use a preventive low-impact pesticide whose active ingredient is sulphur, calcium sulphide or calcium polysulphide (lime sulfur or sulfur mixture).
-Read the product label carefully and follow the manufacturer’s recommendations.
+Pesticides: If the infection is serious or was serious in previous years, as a preventative measure use a low-impact pesticide that has sulphur, calcium sulphide or calcium polysulphide (gypsum or lime sulfur) as the active ingredient.
+Read the product label carefully and follow the manufacturer’s instructions.

 For more information :